-On October 23, 2013, CTC and CT REIT entered into a Services Agreement.
-Under this agreement, CTC provides CT REIT with certain administrative, legal, financial, information technology, internal audit and other support services as may be reasonably required from time to time.
-CTC provides these services to CT REIT on a cost recovery basis pursuant to which CT REIT reimburses CTC for all costs and expenses incurred by CTC in connection with providing the services, plus applicable taxes, with a fixed maximum fee not to exceed \$3,288 for the year ended December 31, 2014 with subsequent adjustments to such fee based on the Consumer Price Index ("CPI"), for the following year.
+Under the Services Agreement, CTC provides CT REIT with certain administrative, legal, financial, information technology, internal audit and other support services as may be reasonably required from time to time (the "Services").
+CTC provides these Services to CT REIT on a cost recovery basis pursuant to which CT REIT reimburses CTC for all costs and expenses incurred by CTC in connection with providing the Services, plus applicable taxes, with a fixed maximum fee not to exceed \$3,288 for the year ended December 31, 2014 with subsequent adjustments to such fee based on the Consumer Price Index ("CPI"), for the following year.
 The Services Agreement's initial term ends on December 31, 2015 and is renewable for further one year terms thereafter.